How to Pick the Best Lodge in Tonga for You(c) tongapocketguide.com

 Location, How to Get There and What is Nearby?

 Once you know what type of lodge you are looking for, it’s best to see what lodges are available in your chosen island group.
-There are lodges in Tongatapu, ‘Eua, Ha’apai and Vava’u.
+There are lodges on Tongatapu, ‘Eua, Ha’apai and Vava’u.

 Location and How to Get There

-In Tongatapu, most lodges are in Nuku’alofa close to restaurants, tours and services.
-However, there are accommodations like the Heilala Holiday Lodge that are on Ha’atafu Beach that have their own restaurant and a beachfront location.
-See your options for getting around Tongatapu here.
+On Tongatapu, most lodges are in Nuku’alofa close to restaurants, tours and services.
+See your options for getting around Tongatapu in the 10 Ways to Get to (& Around) Tongatapu.

-The island of ‘Eua and the group of Ha’apai have limited lodge options, but what they do have are in attractive waterfront locations that are easy to get to from the islands’ airport and wharf.
-Check out transport options for ‘Eua here and transport for Ha’apai here.
+The island group of Ha’apai have limited lodge options, but the one they do have is in attractive waterfront locations that are easy to get to from the islands’ airport and wharf.
+Check out transport for Ha’apai in the 5 Ways to Get to (& Around) Ha’apai.

 In Vava’u, there are some bed & breakfast-style lodges in the town of Neiafu, which have easy connections from the airport and wharf.
-Learn about getting to and around Vava’u in this guide.
+Learn about getting to and around the island group in the 10 Ways to Get to (& Around) Vava’u.

 What is Nearby?

-For lodge in Tonga’s main towns, like Nuku’alofa and Neiafu, you’ll be nearby essential shops, services and restaurants.
-Lodges in more remote areas often provide their own activities and options for dining, such as Matafonua Lodge in Ha’apai, Heilala Holiday Lodge in Tongatapu and ‘Ovava Tree Lodge in ‘Eua.
-Nevertheless, it’s good to compare what is nearby if you prefer to be close to specific attractions and service.
+For lodges in Tonga’s main towns, like Nuku’alofa and Neiafu, you’ll be near essential shops, services and restaurants.
+Lodges in more remote areas often provide their own activities and options for dining, such as Matafonua Lodge in Ha’apai.
+Whichever way, it’s good to compare what is nearby if you prefer to be close to specific attractions and services.

 How Much Does a Night at a Lodge Cost?